-Get the brand new version of Petes YoBrew Calculator.
+Get the brand new version of Pete's YoBrew Calculator for free.

 Along with my love of home brewing and home winemaking I love micro-controllers, and over the past two years I have presented Talk and Build events where anyone can attend and build a micro-controllers.
 These events have gone down really well with loads of great feedback.
 Time now to combine these two passions and make an inexpensive homebrew controllers based on this kit.
 More details on the kit can be found on

 If you are interested or want to be involved please contact me.

 After a busy year we have the final

 version of the YoBrew 2015 Annual.
 It is the result of lots of hard work by

 the authors, and we like to think we have an excellent FREE homebrew